Accountant job aid

 2.1.2.
 Have you submitted the VAT Report?

 This Report (under the laws of the Republic of Estonia) must be submitted to the Tax Administration by the 20th day of the ongoing month.
 The VAT and Sales Tax Report can be found when clicking Reports → Sales Tax/VAT Report.
-This report summarizes the incomes and expenses made on a specific period, finds the amount of their differences and indicates the amount of Turnover Tax to be paid to the Tax Administration.
+This report summarises the incomes and expenses made on a specific period, finds the amount of their differences and indicates the amount of Turnover Tax to be paid to the Tax Administration.

 Check what kind of obligations you have in your country’s legislation about submitting tax reports and act accordingly.